How to Determine Your Skin Type, According to Skin-Care Experts

 How to care for normal skin: Cleansing with a gentle cleanser, using moisturizer and applying sunscreen are daily essentials.
 You can also try incorporating a daily antioxidant serum, like the SkinCeuticals C E Ferulic, and an exfoliating product into your routine a few times a week.

 The easiest way to spot an oily complexion?
 Shiny skin.
-Because sebaceous glands in oily skin types are more active, oily skin types may be more prone to breakouts and blemishes.
+Because sebaceous glands among oily skin types are more active, skin may be more prone to breakouts and blemishes.
 To help you determine if you fall into this category, Dr. Bhanusali recommends trying this quick test: “Grab a blotting paper and gently dab different areas of your face,” he says.
 “If the sheet becomes translucent, it’s indicative of oil absorption.”